-CEDR continues to offer highly effective alternative dispute resolution which has evolved and innovated during the period covered by this Biennial Report.
+POSTRS remains a highly effective alternative dispute resolution procedure which has evolved and innovated during the period covered by this Biennial Report.

-Since April 2019, all disputes referred to CEDR are processed through an online case management platform which the parties to the dispute can log into, upload all relevant evidence and submissions, and where the adjudicator or arbitrator can ask queries of the parties and upload their decision on the dispute.
+Since April 2019, all disputes referred to POSTRS are processed through an online case management platform which the parties to the dispute can log into, upload all relevant evidence and submissions, and where the adjudicator can ask queries of the parties and upload their decision on the dispute.
 This platform, which provides 360-degree visibility for all parties, has been highly successful in providing users with a transparent and effective dispute resolution procedure.